Park Home Industry Continues To Lease

 Using facilities such as Hire Purchase or Leasing means that almost any asset can be funded and paid for monthly.

 This spreads the cost of new equipment over several years with, where applicable, seasonal payments linked to income.
 It can also enable businesses to release cash from the assets they already own should they choose to refinance them.
-For a full list of Assets and Equipment that can be financed read our Finance Options for Park Owners and Operators page.
+For a full list of Assets and Equipment that can be financed read our Finance for Hospitality page.